How you’re unconsciously undermining relationships while working remotely

 - Planners: Organized individuals who thrive with structure, make plans, and want to talk about the details.

-- Arrangers: Supportive, relationship-driven team members, who work best when they form connections.
+- Arrangers: Supportive, relationship-driven team members who work best when they form connections.

-- Visualizers: Big-picture thinkers, who want minimal details and visual imagery.
+- Visualizers: Big-picture thinkers who want minimal details and visual imagery.

 When you identify a colleague’s style, you can better understand how they work to avoid misunderstandings.

 “Email is a great place to look for clues,” says Tate.
-For example, a prioritizer doesn’t want to chit chat; their email will be succinct, direct and to the point.
+For example, a prioritizer doesn’t want to chitchat; their email will be succinct, direct, and to the point.
 A planner will ask about details and deadlines, and their email may look like project plans with bullets and numbers.
 Supportive coworkers are easy to spot.
 They usually start their email with a greeting, like “Good morning” or “Happy Monday.”
 And a visualizer will email at the last minute, often apologizing for short deadlines.

-Adjust Your Communication and Expectations
+Adjust your communication and expectations

 “Applying a one-size-fits-all approach without respect to the nuances of colleagues and how they work can ultimately lead to miscommunication that can create conflict,” says Tate.
 “If I don’t think you respect me, I might be disrespectful to you.
 This can turn into a cascading event.”

-For example, if you have a visualizer coworker who doesn’t meet a deadline you might tell yourself a story that they don’t value your time.
-Or if you see someone looking to side during a video conference, you may think they’re not paying attention when they’re really just taking notes.
+For example, if you have a visualizer coworker who doesn’t meet a deadline, you might tell yourself a story that they don’t value your time.
+Or if you see someone looking to the side during a video conference, you may think they’re not paying attention when they’re really just taking notes.

 While most of us follow the Golden Rule—treat others the way we want to be treated—fundamentally it’s flawed, says Tate.